The impact of Afghanistan’s drug trade on its neighbours: the case of Pakistan, Iran and Tajikistan

 The project extends its focus to the Golden Crescent region, where Afghanistan, Pakistan, and Iran intersect, serving as a prominent drug smuggling hub.
 Pakistan and Iran, pivotal to the southern drug trafficking route, have consistently accounted for over 90% of global opium seizures since 2002.
 Central Asia, particularly Tajikistan, presents counter-narcotics challenges in the northern drug route to Russia and Europe.

 Challenging the notion that state capacity alone can address the drug trade, the project advocates for a multifaceted approach, emphasising international cooperation beyond law enforcement.
 The punitive regimes in Pakistan, Iran, and Tajikistan, coupled with corruption, inadvertently protect high-level traffickers.
-In Afghanistan, the project raises the question of whether neighboring or Western governments are willing to end Kabul's isolation, providing economic assistance to reduce dependence on poppy cultivation.
+In Afghanistan, the project raises the question of whether neighbouring or Western governments are willing to end Kabul's isolation, providing economic assistance to reduce dependence on poppy cultivation.
 However, prospects are limited due to regressive Taliban policies.

 The proposed counter-narcotics strategy expands beyond law enforcement, including building domestic public pressure for an accountable regime.
-This involves partnerships with local organisations, rehabilitation centers, health and education NGOs, and human rights groups.
+This involves partnerships with local organisations, rehabilitation centres, health and education NGOs, and human rights groups.
 The goal is to foster domestic political ownership and public demand for humane and accountable national counter-narcotics policies.
 The project argues against relying solely on coercive state organs, offering a more comprehensive and sustainable solution to the core challenges posed by drug trafficking.

 Previous